Shicheng-Guo/Surfaceome/README.md

 # Surfaceome
 Exploring the cells' surfaceome
-- input: the ID of the GEO series you want to interrogate and a metadata
+- **input**: a metadata with specified the GSM samples you want to interrogate and the conditions of interest;
-- output: A list of surface protein differential expressed in two conditions (e.g. cancer vs. normal samples)
+- **outputs**: A list of surface proteins differential expressed in two conditions (e.g. cancer vs. normal samples); several plots.

 # Application:
 Bladder cancer surfaceome